jonjozwiak/openstack/director-examples/nfs/README.md

 # Using NFS to back Cinder and Glance

 If you want to setup NFS as your storage backend, create shares on your NFS Server for cinder and glance with options /nfsshare_cinder *(rw,no_root_squash).
 They could be 777 or correct the ownership so they will be accessible.
-Then configure director to use the storage
+In my case, I kept my NFS shares with 755 permissions and then just did a chown so they were owned by the glance and cinder groups respectively.  (chown 161:161 glance ; chown 165:165 cinder)  Then configure director to use the storage:
 ```
 cp ~/templates/environments/storage-environment.yaml ~/templates/environments/storage-environment.yaml.orig
 vi ~/templates/environments/storage-environment.yaml